Rocketmakers/gatsby-plugin-graphql-image/readme.md

 ## Available options

 `schemaName` - The typeName value of your graphql source from the gatsby-source-grapql plugin<br/>
-`imageFieldName` - The name of the field that contains your image URLs
+`imageFieldName` - The name of the field that contains your image URLs or a regular expression `imageFieldType` - The type of the field that contains your image URLs or a regular expression

 ## Examples of usage